E-goi/smart-marketing-for-wp/readme.txt

 - Add a “Telephone” field to the Elementor form.
 - Add a validation on the configuration page if WooCommerce is not installed.
 - Enforce proper formatting when validating phone numbers.
+- Ensured consistent behavior of the newsletter subscription checkbox selection

 = 5.1.00 =
 - Add new Functionality to track all order status by Api